We take a personal approach to each customer’s needs and try to build long-term relationships based on trust, integrity and commitment.

 PIE moved its operations in 1997 to Aptos, on California’s Central Coast, where it continues to be a family-run company with a global reach.

-PIE customers include global packaged goods companies, national food and beverage distributors, regional wholesalers and distributors, as well as local food and beverage companies.
+PIE customers include packaged foods companies, food and beverage manufacturers and distributors.

-Pacific Ingredient Exchange prides itself on exemplary customer service, 31 years of experience and expertise in the food industry and a strong emphasis on food quality, safety and sustainability.
+Pacific Ingredient Exchange prides itself on exemplary customer service, more than 30 years of experience and expertise in the food industry and a strong emphasis on food quality, safety and sustainability.

 Our suppliers represent the highest quality of standards and safety in the food industry.
 Suppliers value us for the volume of business we can do, resulting in savings that can be passed along to customers.